Trusted

 Digital privacy in crypto

-2022 had the most active year for cryptocurrency hacks.
-Hackers stole about $3.8 billion according to Chainalysis.
-However, 2021 is a close second, coming in at around $3.2 billion stolen.
+2022 was the most active year for cryptocurrency hacks.
+Hackers stole about $3.8 billion, according to Chainalysis.
+However, 2021 was a close second, coming in at around $3.2 billion stolen.

 Some of these hacks and exploits stemmed from smart contract failures.
 However, others were avoidable and a result of negligence, such as leaving one’s private keys on cloud services.

-Digital privacy is of the utmost importance in the world of cryptocurrency.
-Without strong privacy protection in place, individuals risk having their personal information and financial transactions exposed to potential hackers and fraudsters, which could result in the loss of their cryptocurrency.
+Personal data privacy is of the utmost importance in the world of cryptocurrency.
+Without strong data privacy protection in place, individuals risk having their personal information and financial transactions exposed to potential hackers and fraudsters, which could result in the loss of their cryptocurrency.

 Personal data protection is especially important in the cryptocurrency world.
 This is even more relevant for figures and entities with a public face, as this likely makes them a target for exploitation.
 Large businesses and public faces become the object of attacks, as seen with the Wintermute exploitation.